ibexa/documentation-developer/docs/guide/customers/managing_delivery_addresses.md

 $key = $response->DeliveryParty->SesExtension->value['Key'];
 ```

-## Read an existing delivery address from NAV
+## Read an existing delivery address from the ERP

-In NAV, the address code and party identification are required in order to fetch a delivery address.
+In the ERP, the address code and party identification are required to fetch a delivery address.

 ``` php
 // Get the necessary services